pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

 ===================================

-This section shows the help text for each pywbemlistener command group and command.
+This section shows the help text for each pywbemlistener command.